ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 - Dropped to the floor
 - In an inventory slot

 The Red Fruit item already has these three templates.
-They all have the same art model but are transformed to the desired context (e.g. laying on the ground or placed in the player's hand).
+They all have the same art model but are transformed to the desired context (for example laying on the ground or placed in the player's hand).

 ![!Items Templates](../img/ProducersTutorial/Producer_Items_Templates.png){: .center loading="lazy" }